Information for Incoming Students

 You can obtain a visa for Montenegro in your home country or in the closest neighbouring country where there is an Embassy of Montenegro.

-In the event you do not obtain a visa in your home country, you can enter Montenegro with your valid passport, after which, within 24 hours, you must register your stay in Tourist organisation in the city of stay in Montenegro.
-When you are registered in a Tourist organization, you can stay in Montenegro 90 days.
-BUT, within these 90 days, you need to obtain a residence permit.
-In order to obtain the permit, you need to submit a request for obtaining temporary stay permit in the Ministry of Interior Affairs.
+In the event you do not obtain a visa in your home country, you can enter Montenegro with your valid passport, after which, within 24 hours, you must register your stay in a Tourist organisation in the city of stay in Montenegro.
+Once you are registered in a Tourist organization, you can stay in Montenegro for 90 days.
+BUT, within these 90 days, you must obtain a residence permit.
+In order to obtain the permit, you shall submit a request for obtaining temporary stay permit in the Ministry of Interior Affairs.

-The confirmation has to be original and in Montenegrin language (translated by a court sworn interpreter), so if you cannot translate it into Montenegrin in your home country, you should translate it into English and then, upon your arrival to Montenegro we can help you with finding a court interpreter who will translate it into Montenegrin.
+The Certificate has to be original and translated in Montenegrin language by a court sworn interpreter, so if you cannot translate it into Montenegrin in your home country, you should translate it into English and then, upon your arrival to Montenegro we can help you find a court interpreter who will translate it into Montenegrin.
 The remaining documents needed for filing a request for the permit will be provided by our office.

 After the request is submitted (you will be required to pay a fee of around 50 euros in order to be issued the permit) the Ministry makes a decision on granting the permission for a temporary stay within the envisaged time period.

-Also, here is a chart with contact details of International relations coordinators at faculties of UoM.
+Also, here is a chart with the contact details of International Relations Coordinators at faculties of UoM.

 You can find useful information about studying and living in Montenegro in the Incoming students' guide.